not-things-modular/not-things-vcv/doc/timeseq/TIMESEQ-SCRIPT-JSON.md

 An input identifies a channel on one of the input ports of TimeSeq, either to read a voltage from it in a [value](#value) or to monitor it for [input-trigger](#input-trigger)s.

 The input port is identified by the `index` property, using a number from `1` to `8`.
 The `channel` property identifies which (polyphonic) channel to use.
 Ports can have up to 16 channels.
-If to `channel` is specified, (e.g. since it is a monophonic input signal), the first channel of the port will be used.
+If no `channel` is specified, (e.g. since it is a monophonic input signal), the first channel of the port will be used.
 In VCV Rack, a monophonic signal can be seen as a signal containing one channel.

 Note that TimeSeq will not validate how many channels are present on the input port.
 If a channel is requested that is outside of the current polyphonic channel range of the input signal, TimeSeq will use whatever value VCV Rack returns for that channel (usually 0v).